 - A. Eligibility A Florida student is eligible to participate in the McKay Scholarship Program if he/she: - 1. meets the entrance requirements of the requested application grade and will be in grades K-12 while receiving the scholarship, and - 2.
 Has an active IEP or Permanent 504 Accommodation Plan from the public school (Hospital or homebound cannot be the only exceptionality), and - 3.
 Demonstrates prior year in attendance by meeting one of the following requirements: - a.
 Has been reported for funding in a public school during the October and February FEFP surveys; or - b.
-Has been reported for funding during the preceding October and February student membership surveys by the Florida School for the Deaf and the Blind; or
+Has been reported for funding during the preceding October and February student membership surveys by the Florida School for the Deaf and the Blind; or - c.

-- c.
 Has been reported for funding during the preceding October and February student membership surveys when the student is four (4) years old and eligible for district services, and will be in grades K-12 while receiving the scholarship. - 4.
-Children of military families do not need to meet the Florida public school attendance requirement by being reported for funding.
+Children who have a parent/legal guardian with active duty status, have a parent/legal guardian who has been severely injured and medically discharged or retired for a period Page 31 of 34 of one (1) year after medical discharge or retirement, or had a parent/legal guardian who died on active duty or as a result of injuries sustained on active duty for a period of one (i) year after death, do not need to meet the Florida public school attendance requirement by being reported for funding.
 Dependents of members of the Armed Forces who have transferred to Florida from another state or country due to permanent change of station orders may also be eligible for the McKay Scholarship Program if he/she has an IEP/504 Plan from his/her previous school and will be in grades K-12 while receiving the scholarship.
-Applicants must apply within the current school year of initial enrollment to utilize the Military Waiver. - 5.
-The School Board of Broward County, Florida is committed to a definition of diversity that includes students with special needs through the Exceptional Student Education (ESE) Department.
-These students shall be given equal opportunity to attend programs in light of each student's need for special services.
-In the case of a student whose special needs are addressed through the Individual Educational Plan (IEP)/504 Plan, attendance at a program must be consistent with the IEP/504 Plan.
+Applicants must apply within the current school year of initial enrollment to utilize the Military Waiver.

+5. The School Board of Broward County, Florida is committed to a definition of diversity that includes students with special needs through the Exceptional Student Education (ESE) Department.
+These students shall be given equal opportunity for School Choice in light of each student's need for special services.
+In the case of a student whose special needs are addressed through the Individual Educational Plan (IEP)/504 Plan, approval to a choice location must be consistent with the IEP/504 Plan.